‘Roseanne’ Finale Hints At Possible Season 2 Storylines

 The Roseanne revival aired its season finale on Tuesday night.
-The 9-episode season came to an end not with a cliffhanger, but with storylines that will surely run over into the next season of the fan favorite show.
+The nine-episode season came to an end not with a cliffhanger, but with storylines that will surely run over into the next season of the fan favorite show.

 According to a May 22 report by The Hollywood Reporter, the show ended the first season of the revival with more talk about Roseanne’s bum knee.
 Dan vowed to do whatever he had to in order to pay for his wife’s knee surgery.
-In the previous episode it was revealed that the Conner family matriarch had been abusing her pain medication in order to deal with the discomfort she felt due to her ailment.
+In the previous episode, it was revealed that the Conner family matriarch had been abusing her pain medication in order to deal with the discomfort she felt due to her ailment.

 Dan told Roseanne that he was going to bid very low on his latest job opportunity by using illegal workers and not his best friend Chuck’s crew.
 Roseanne and Jackie hoped to find a way to get some extra money by looking for something they could sell.
 However, they didn’t have much luck.
 Meanwhile, the entire state of Illinois began to flood when rain set in and refused to go away.
 Dan and Roseanne’s basement flooded, leaving Dan to come under even more stress.